-All blocks or clerkships in Years 1, 2, and 3 are graded as Honors, Pass, Marginal, or Fail.
+All blocks or clerkships in Years 1, 2, and 3 are graded as Honors, High Pass, Pass, Marginal, or Fail.
 Clerkships in Year 3 and rotations in Year 4 are presently graded Honors, Pass, or Fail.

-Final grades in Years 1 and 2 are derived from a variety of assessment tools, including written and practical exams, small group evaluations, and NBME Subject Examinations in selected blocks or courses.
+Final grades in Years 1 and 2 are derived from a variety or assessment tools, including written and practical exams, small group evaluations, and NBME Examinations in selected blocks or courses.

 Third year clerkship grades are derived from several components, including clinical evaluations by attending faculty and residents, department examinations, and NBME Clinical Subject Exams.
-Fourth year grades are derived from evaluations by attending faculty and residents.
+Fourth year grades are derived from evaluations by attending faculty and residents with departmental exams and presentations on some rotations.